Su Chii-cherng: Suicide

-Behind
+Aftermath

-Subsequent verification proved that the Embassy of the People's Republic of China did not send a car into Kansai Airport that day but sent a car to the parking lot of the Izumisano City Shopping Center outside the airport to greet mainland Chinese passengers sent out of Kansai Airport.
-After the death of Taiwanese diplomat Su Qicheng, the police found a student named You from Taipei University who held the "GuRuGuRu" account.
-The court ruled that he was not guilty of impunity.
-The latter woman, surnamed Pan, said that the account was for herself, not the student, surnamed You.
-Later, the government passed an amendment to the law to increase the penalties for spreading false news, with the maximum penalty being life imprisonment.
+Subsequent investigation verified that the Chinese embassy had sent a car to the parking lot of the Izumisano City Shopping Center, not to the airport itself as had been claimed.
+Following Su's death, the police identified the "GuRuGuRu" account as belonging to a university student with the surname "You".
+The court later ruled that he was not guilty by way of impunity.
+Another woman, surnamed Pan, said that the account in fact belonged to her, not to You.
+Later, the Taiwanese government revised several laws to increase the penalties for spreading fake news, the maximum penalty becoming being life imprisonment.

+Taiwanese state prosecutors investigated a social media account bearing the username "slow", which had been involved in propagating fake news about TECO.
+It was discovered the account belonged to Yang Hui-ru, an influencer and online troll with ties to the Democratic Progressive Party.
+Taiwanese prosecutors also alleged that Yang had operated a group chat named "Kaohsiung Group" on the Line messaging app, where she paid members NT$10,000 per month to spread false information to other online communities in an effort to sway public opinion.
+Much of this information was subsequently reported by the mainstream media uncritically.

-On December 20, 2018, Su Qicheng's widow accepted an exclusive interview with the TV station.
-She issued a public statement when Su Qicheng was about to die 100 days ago, stating that only his family had read the contents of the suicide note, which did not directly mention the pressure caused by fake news.
-Still, After completing the review report assigned by his superiors, one day before the meeting, he expressed his last words that he "did not want to be humiliated" and did not want to be punished for unfounded crimes and transferred to another position.
-At the same time, he said that some politicians and the media have made inappropriate criticisms and willfully misled, blurring the truth and damaging Su Qicheng's reputation.
+On December 20, 2018, 100 days after Su Chii-cherng's death, his widow accepted an exclusive interview with EBC News.
+She stated that only his family had read the contents of the suicide note, and that it did not directly mention pressure caused by the fake news.
+They specified, however, that after completing a review report assigned by his superiors a day prior to the meeting, he expressed that he "did not want to be humiliated", and that he did not want to be punished unfairly and transferred to another position.
+She also alleged that politicians and media outlets were responsible for damage to Su's reputation, saying they had made unfair criticisms and willfully misled the public.

-On March 4, 2019, Japan's NHK made a special report on this incident on the news program "Close-up Gendai" (クローズアップ Hyundai).
+On March 4, 2019, Japan's NHK aired a special report on the incident as a part of the news program "Close-up Gendai" (クローズアップ).

-Honor

-Honorary member of the Ginowan Rotary Club of Okinawa Prefecture.